forlornlawngnome/timesheet/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

+# Installing/Running

+#### Prerequisites
+* PostgreSQL
+* Ruby on Rails 3.2.13

+#### Suggestions
+I suggest using [heroku](https://www.heroku.com/) to host it.
+It's free (as long as you use no more than 1 thread a month), it allows access from any computer, and has postgres and RoR installed by default.

 # Changing settings

 There are some settings which can be changed to adapt this for your team.